USS Brunswick (ATS-3)

+USS Brunswick (ATS-3) was an in the service of the United States Navy from 1972 until 1996.
+She was then transferred to South Korea and scrapped in 2016.

 Construction and commissioning

 The third USS Brunswick, she was laid down on 27 May 1968 at Lowestoft, England by Brooke Marine Ltd.; launched on 14 October 1969; sponsored by the wife of Vice Admiral David C. Richardson, USN (Ret.); delivered to the Navy at the Norfolk Naval Shipyard on 21 November 1972; and commissioned there on 19 December 1972.

 Brunswick finished out 1972 and began 1973 fitting out at Norfolk.
 On 13 March 1973, she got underway for the Pacific Ocean.
 Along the way she visited Brunswick, Georgia and Montego Bay, Jamaica.
 She transited the Panama Canal on 29 March and, after visits to Acapulco and a visit to Davy Jones Locker for Shellback duties off the coast of Costa Rica.
 The same day the captain designated the fantail not part of a US Navy ship, so all the off duty personnel were able to have a couple of beers.
 Then went to San Francisco, arrived in Pearl Harbor on 31 May.
 She conducted shakedown training during the month of July and, early in August, passed final contractor's trials.
 On 11 September, she began a three-month post-shakedown availability followed by a restricted availability at the Dillingham Shipyard.
 Brunswick completed repairs on 31 January 1974 and began normal operations in the Hawaiian Islands.